 Penelope Rivera

-During her free time, she enjoys reading, painting, and trying local restaurants and coffee shops.
+In her free time, she enjoys painting, creative writing and trying new local restaurants and coffee shops.

 -